lukaskonietzka/SlicerToothAnalyser/README.md

 This module was developed for the dental caries research of the Dental Clinic at the LMU in Munich.
 The development is a collaboration between the LMU and the THA.

-## Licence
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.